The orthodoxy was clear: to estimate the mean of a Gaussian, use the sample mean. Grading estimators by their mean squared error

 In 1961, Charles Stein and Willard James proved that in three or more dimensions, the sample mean is not admissible.
-There is a different estimator that beats it everywhere: for every choice of the true mean , simultaneously, in mean squared error.
-Even when the components are completely unrelated.
+There is a different estimator with strictly smaller MSE for every , simultaneously.
+Even when the components correspond to completely unrelated quantities.

 The estimator is famous and, when first encountered, jarring.
 It is also a precursor of ridge regression, empirical Bayes, and a great deal of modern machine learning.